Which undergraduate courses do I need to take to be prepared and more competitive for law school?

 Once you submit an application, you can check the status of your application online.
 You should monitor the status of your application and report from LSAC to ensure the School of Law has received all required application materials.

 The Admission Committee begins reviewing applications in late December.
-To qualify for early notification, which is non-binding, we need all required documents by January 15.
-You will then receive a decision no later than February 15.
+We release the first round of decisions in early January and then on a rolling basis, based on file completion date.
 All admission decisions will be sent by email.

 Do you grant deferrals on offers of admission?